- 2 Bedrooms

 Reserve your Vacation Property

-Make sure that you get the manager's contact number and entry/exit procedures for your rental property.
-We suggest storing the contact's details in your cell phone and wallet.
+Make sure that you get the manager's contact number and entry/exit procedures for your rental home.
+We recommend keeping the contact's details in your cell phone and wallet.

-Good job on reserving your rental home!
-You're on your way to a wonderful vacation!
+Good job on booking your vacation home!
+You're on the way to a terrific vacation!

 During your Stay

-- If there is any ambiguity about vehicle parking, rules of the property, house access, pool operations, etc... we recommend you ask the property manager immediately.
-A brief phone call prevents many head aches.
+- Ask questions.
+When there is any ambiguity about parking, rules of the house, condo access, pool operation, etc... we suggest you ask the property manager immediately.
+A brief phone call eliminates many problems.

-- Please remember to respect your nearby neighbors.
-Local people are likely to be as friendly to you as you are considerate of them.
-Respecting late-night quiet hours and vehicle parking restrictions can make a visit much more pleasant.
+- Make sure to be a good next-door neighbor. .
+Respecting late-night quiet hours and vehicle parking restrictions can make a stay much more relaxing.

-- Enjoy your stay!
-Be sure to protect the owner (and your things!) by keeping the vacation home secured when you are away, exactly like you would in your own home.
+- Make sure you protect the rental owner (and your stuff!) by keeping the vacation home secured while you are away, just like you would at home.